nvavrock/portfolio/qlik-sense/README.md

 Workspace for Qlik Sense–related material.
 Large `.qvf` app files are ignored by default in Git (see `.gitignore`); **only** `ncr.qvf` and `thinkmetrics.qvf` are intended to be trackable once they are back in the tree.

-> Still need to add to this README,md file.
-About what the DAR methodolgy, the process, the data, use the output from Gemini and ChatGPT.
-Also, don't forgot about the unpackt material as well.
-Also, need to add lessons learned section.
+> Still need to add to this README.md file.
+About what the DAR methodology, the process, the data, use the output from Gemini and ChatGPT.
+Also, do not forget about the unpacked material as well.
+(Lessons learned section is below.)

 ## Finding lost copies of `thinkmetrics.qvf` and `ncr.qvf`

-These apps were tied to Git history elsewhere and/or were lost during failed commits involving very large binaries. **`qlik-sense` itself may not be a Git repository**, so recovery does not rely on this folder alone.
-We work through the following in order.
+These apps were tied to Git history elsewhere and/or were lost during failed commits involving very large binaries. **`qlik-sense` itself may not be a Git repository**, so recovery does not rely on this folder alone. **As of now, those `.qvf` copies are treated as not recoverable** from the paths and history we have here; the steps below are what we tried (or would try) if another machine or backup ever turns up.

+## Lessons learned

+- **Branch before risky work.** Create a branch for experiments, large binary adds, or anything that might go sideways.
+A straight line of commits on `main` with no escape hatch makes it easy for one unforeseen chain of events to lose work that mattered.
+- **These instances are exactly why branching exists** — so “unfortunate events” do not take out the only copy of precious data.
+- **No Git while drunk.** I am not allowed to use `git` while drunk — no commits, pushes, rebases, force-pushes, or history surgery under the influence.
+Judgment errors there are irreversible in practice.

+We work through the following in order when hunting for lost binaries.

 ### 1. Another clone or remote